Patricia McMorrow | 08.24.17

 Here’s how you can support those you’re following on CaringBridge:

 1. Visit the Website.
 Often.
 Every day, many times a day, CaringBridge users tell us how much “Comments” and “Hearts” mean at a time when love, hope and compassion may be the only thing keeping them going.
 It’s always the right time to send a message of support.
 It doesn’t have to be long or complicated.
 The only wrong thing to say is nothing at all!

 2. Become a ‘Follower.’
 Simply click the “Follow Site” icon that appears in the top, right-hand corner of each CaringBridge homepage.
 Then you’ll receive email or text notifications every time a new Journal entry is posted.

 3. Check the ‘Ways to Help.’
 If the patient you’re following has a GoFundMe campaign, you’ll be able to find the fundraiser by clicking the “Ways to Help” icon on the patient’s CaringBridge homepage.
-On the same page, you can sign up for helpful tasks, if the patient has identified any.
+On the same page, you can sign up for helpful tasks like meal sign-up, picking up meds, and more through The CaringBridge Planner.
 Also look for “Support Links,” directing you to places where additional help might be needed.

 (Note: If the website author hasn’t yet identified any “Ways to Help,” consider posting a “Comment” indicating that you’re eager to help.)

 Please add to the conversation by sharing in the “Comment” section below how you have shown support for those you love through CaringBridge.